Issues in the Developing World

 Edited by H. S. Geyer

 Chapter 12: Creativity, Wellbeing and Urban Sustainability: Areas in Which the North and the South Can Learn from Each Other

-H.S.
+12 Creativity, wellbeing and urban sustainability: areas in which the North and the South can learn from each other H.S.
 Geyer Introduction Wellbeing is what we strive for.
 It is not the only important thing but it ranks high for most of us most of the time.
 If a person’s needs are met, especially higher order, psychologically meaningful needs, then one can reasonably assume that that person will be content.
 Being able to express oneself creatively brings about self-fulfilment.
 Maslow (1943) believed that over time the needs of people evolved from the fulfilment of basic needs to higher order needs such as love, being loved and self-actualization.
 The simple act of people searching for self-fulfilment holds spatial consequences.
 The most visible demonstration of the search for fulfilment is reflected in the movement of people, some on a daily basis, others longer term (Lee, 1966).
 And because the act of fulfilment of needs has a spatial implication it usually also means that the act impacts other people.
 Ethically speaking, the general principle that applies is that, searching for inner fulfilment is perfectly all right as long as it does not stop others around us – as well as those who come after us – from doing the same.
 The latter condition, that is, looking at the longer term consequences of the fulfilment of one’s needs, has led to the added requirement: that of being ‘sustainable’.
-In a world of shrinking resources and mushrooming wants and needs, sustainability has gained importance in the process of resource allocation.
-In our quest to understand urban communities better, the search for happiness or the fulfilment of...
+In a world of shrinking resources and mushrooming wants and needs, sustainability has gained importance in the process...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.